ys-ha/ys-ha/content/authors/admin/_index.md

 **Recent news:**
+- (May-30): Our paper [Complexity of Zeroth- and First-Order Stochastic Trust-Region Algorithms](https://arxiv.org/abs/2405.20116) has been accepted for publication in the *SIAM Journal on Optimization*!
 - (Mar-25): I am incredibly honored to be selected as the second-place winner of the 2025 Pritsker Doctoral Dissertation Award from the [Institute of Industrial and Systems Engineers](https://www.iise.org/Home/)!
-- (Jan-25): Paper [Adaptive Sampling-Based Bi-Fidelity Stochastic Trust Region Method for Derivative-Free Stochastic Optimization](https://arxiv.org/abs/2408.04625) received major revisions from *Mathematical Programming Computation*.
+- (Jan-25): Our paper [Adaptive Sampling-Based Bi-Fidelity Stochastic Trust Region Method for Derivative-Free Stochastic Optimization](https://arxiv.org/abs/2408.04625) received major revisions from *Mathematical Programming Computation*.
-- (Oct-24): Paper [Two-Stage Estimation and Variance Modeling for Latency-Constrained Variational Quantum Algorithms](https://pubsonline.informs.org/doi/abs/10.1287/ijoc.2024.0575) is accepted for publication in *INFORMS Journal on Computing*.
+- (Oct-24): Our paper [Two-Stage Estimation and Variance Modeling for Latency-Constrained Variational Quantum Algorithms](https://pubsonline.informs.org/doi/abs/10.1287/ijoc.2024.0575) is accepted for publication in *INFORMS Journal on Computing*.
-- (Oct-24): Paper [Complexity of Zeroth- and First-Order Stochastic Trust-Region Algorithms](https://arxiv.org/abs/2405.20116) received minor revisions from *SIAM Journal of Optimization*.